openlcb/OpenLCB_Single_Thread/README.md

 # OpenLCB_Single_Thread
 ## OpenLCB stack based on ArduinoIDE

-## **** Can be used, but this repository will be depreciated, and the contents moved elsewhere. ****
+## **** This repository has been updated.  ****

 This is a refresh of the original Arduino code base, developed by Dr. Bob Jacobsen.
 It uses a single-threaded model, with an initialization step and a endless loop to do the processing.
 These are the familiar setup() and loop() of the Arduino IDE.
 Much of the standard processing for OpenLCB protocols is handled by 'systems' code.
 This includes obtaining and managing an node Alias, receiving and vetting eventids, scheduling and sending eventids, CDI, configuration, Datagram management, etc.

 The original codebase has been modified to make it easier for the developer to match a project's CDI xml to its internal memory structure, by making the two have parallel structures.
 In addition, eventid searching uses a sorted table index and a binary search.
 (David Harris and Alex Shepherd)

-## Summary of library functionality
-### Library-code handles, and receives/sends messages re: (OpenLCBHeader.h and OpenLCBMid.h):
-* Bus connections and maintenance: obtaining and maintaining alias.
-* Message reception and transmission, with hooks.
-* Flash and EEPROM storage and maintenance, including access-macros, default and replacement eventids, reset-hooks.
-* Node announcement and maintenance: nodeid, eventids.
-* Abbreviated node-info (ACDI): manufacturer, versions, name.
-* Node-info (CDI): field types, descriptions, contents, its updating.
-### User supplies code for:
-1. Memory-layout design (memstruct{}).
-2. CDI xml design (configDefInfo[]).
-3. Memory-field initialization and retrieval.
-4. Collection of inputs and triggers, and flagging  of eventids to send (produceFromInputs()).
-5. Reaction to Events (pceCallback()).
-6. Reaction to CDI changes (userConfigWritten()).
-7. Sketch-specific I/O interfacing.

 # Platforms supported:
 * ATMega series, with MCP2515 CAN support;
 * AT90CAN series, with native CAN support;
 * TI Tiva series, with native CAN support;
 * Teensy series, with native CAN support;
-* ESP32, with native CAN supprt.
+* ESP32, with native CAN supprt;
+* Pico, with firmware CAN support.

+In addition, individual nodes can be connected directly to a PC via USB allowing the use of JMRI and other software to program and trial them.
+This is demoed in the example sketches.

 Using a specific platform requires downloading of the appropriate compiler support.

-A platform is automagically selected in the processor.h file, allowing the same sketch to be used on multiple platforms.
-Platform specific items are included in the processor.h file.
+A platform can automagically selected in the processor.h file, allowing the same sketch to be used on multiple platforms.
+  -- Platform specific items are included in the processor.h file.
+  -- Platform specific CAN lins are included by the processCAN.h file

 NB: support for Nucleo boards is pending.

 ### At this point, the example sketch OlcbBasicNode compiles in the supported platforms.

 ## Changes:
-1. Added support for multiple processors: AVR/MCP2515, AT90CAN, Teensy, Tiva, and ESP32.
+1. Added support for multiple processors: AVR/MCP2515, AT90CAN, Teensy, Tiva, ESP32, and Pico.
    - Each set of files specific to a CAN-processor is kept in its own directory.
-   - The processor is automatically selected in the processor.h file.
+   - The processor is automatically selected in the processor.h file, but can be selected by including the appropriate .h file.
+   - Direct connection of one node via USB can be made by including the GCSerial.h file, and disabling the auto-select.
+   - Debugging statements have now been implemented as a set of rint routines that are included or stubbed-out.
+These include dP(x), dPH(x), and dPS(s,y), where the first will print the value of x in decimal, the second in hex, and the third will print a string and then the value of x in decimal.
+In addition, the output can be directed to any hardware Serial prt by defining it in the "#define DEBUG Serialx" line.
+See the examples.
 2. A sorted eventIndex[] is used to speed eventID processing.
 3. Simplified the definition of CDI/xml for the node by matching a struct{} to the xml structure, see the example below.